mufaro23/CivilAI/README.md

 This is a final year project for BSc Civil Engineering at Wits University.

 CivilAI
-The aim of the project is to detect cracks on concrete surfaces using deep learning.
+-The aim of the project is to detect cracks on concrete surfaces using deep learning.

 Libraries
 1. Python v3.9.8